-As many of you know, I have long been an advocate for those abused at Independent Fundamentalist Baptist (IFB) teen group homes.
-These homes, some of which are still in existence, routinely used violence to force teenagers into submission.
+As many of you know, I have long been an advocate for those abused at Independent Fundamentalist Baptist (IFB) teen group homes (re-education camps).
+These homes, some of which are still in existence, routinely used violence to force teenagers into “Biblical” submission.
 Some of the residents were sexually violated.
 Where was the state, you ask?
-Sitting on the sidelines, often ignoring the cries of those who were beaten, abused, sexually molested, and raped.
+Sitting on the sidelines, often ignoring the cries of those beaten, abused, sexually molested, and raped.

 One such home was the New Bethany Home for Girls, owned and operated by IFB preacher Mack Ford.
-Ford was a protégé of famed abuser Lester Roloff.
-The New Orleans Times-Picayune has published numerous articles about New Bethany.
-If you aren’t familiar with this story, I encourage you read The Long Road: To the Gates of New Bethany and Back.
-(Link no longer active.
-To find New Bethany stories, do a search for them on the NOLA website.)
+Ford, who died February 11, 2015, was a protégé of famed abuser Lester Roloff.
+The New Orleans Times-Picayune published numerous articles about New Bethany.
+Unfortunately, many of these stories are no longer available.

 Over the years, the victims of Mack Ford and the staff at New Bethany have tried to bring their abusers to justice.
-Unfortunately, Ford wears a Teflon suit and nothing seems to stick to him.
-Two weeks ago, a grand jury declined to charge 82-year-old Mack Ford.
+Unfortunately, Ford wore a Teflon suit, and nothing seemed to stick to him.
+Weeks before he died, a grand jury declined to charge 82-year-old Mack Ford.

-Rebecca Catalanello, in a Times Picayune feature article, had this to say
+Rebecca Catalanello, in a Times-Picayune feature article, had this to say (link no longer active):

 A grand jury has declined to indict a man accused of raping girls who were under his care at a notorious religious boarding school in north Louisiana decades earlier.